nabeek/homepage-uubc/README.md

 # Roadmap

 - Finish adding description/amplifying information to each ribbon on the Ribbon Rack (will change on click, like the name)
-- Find and build another weekend project, (as of 4/21) thinking about a COVID-19 tracker [I did recently build a 355M GPT-2 model trained by the Twitter account @NihilistArbys, to see how nihilist-y it would get; it was perhaps too nihilist-y for me to want to add to my portfolio]
+- Add virtual reality content links and still photography to the portfolio page
 - Redesign the portfolio page to use a card/tile view, incorporating desktop and mobile mockup screenshots and gifs
 - Write my own adaptive CSS framework for text sizing specifically, as I'm not impressed with Bulma's options
+- Find and build another weekend project, (as of 4/21) thinking about a COVID-19 tracker [I did recently build a 355M GPT-2 model trained by the Twitter account @NihilistArbys, to see how nihilist-y it would get; it was perhaps too nihilist-y for me to want to add to my portfolio]

 # License